Cassius Clay vs. Henry Cooper: Round 4

-In the fourth round, with blood tricking down his face, Cooper continued with his aggressive tactics and started pursuing Ali who now started "fooling around", moving and throwing only intermittent punches at Cooper.
-Near the end of the round, Cooper threw three successive jabs as Ali stood against the ropes.
-Ali retreated further against the ropes when Cooper unleashed a left hook which struck Ali squarely on his jaw, lifting Ali on impact.
-Two things happened simultaneously at this stage which saved Ali from a possible knockout.
+In the fourth round, with blood tricking down his face, Cooper continued with his aggressive tactics and started pursuing Clay who now started "fooling around", moving and throwing only intermittent punches at Cooper.
+Near the end of the round, Cooper threw three successive jabs as Clay stood against the ropes.
+Clay retreated further against the ropes when Cooper unleashed a left hook which struck Clay squarely on his jaw, lifting Clay on impact.
+Two things happened simultaneously at this stage which saved Clay from a possible knockout.
 First, the round came to an end.
-Second, the ropes had cushioned Ali's fall.
+Second, the ropes had cushioned Clay's fall.
 As Cooper later recalled:

 The ropes let him down gentle.
 You went from the top, to the middle, to the bottom rope.
 Now, if that had been in the middle of the ring, and he'd gone down on his head, that would have shook him up.
 But unfortunately he was on the ropes.
 If that had just been off them bloody ropes.

 Round 4 - Round 5 interval

-Angelo Dundee had to help Ali to his corner at the end of Round 4.
-Ali was clearly shaken up by the knockdown and was disoriented for a few seconds, attempting at one point to rise from his stool.
-Dundee appears to pop an ampule of smelling salts under Ali's nose (which would have been a disqualifying offense if he had been caught), although the film is inconclusive.
-Dundee then waved to referee Tommy Little and showed Little Ali's right glove which had apparently split down a seam revealing horsehair stuffing which could have injured Cooper's eyes.
-Officials were requested to obtain a new pair of gloves for Ali, and popular myth has it that the resulting confusion led to the interval between round 4 and round 5 to be extended by 20 seconds which gave Ali extra time to recover.
+Angelo Dundee had to help Clay to his corner at the end of Round 4.
+Clay was clearly shaken up by the knockdown and was disoriented for a few seconds, attempting at one point to rise from his stool.
+Dundee appears to pop an ampule of smelling salts under Clay's nose (which would have been a disqualifying offense if he had been caught), although the film is inconclusive.
+Dundee then waved to referee Tommy Little to show him Clay's right glove, which had apparently split down a seam revealing horsehair stuffing which could have injured Cooper's eyes.
+Officials were requested to obtain a new pair of gloves for Clay, and popular myth has it that the resulting confusion led to the interval between round 4 and round 5 to be extended by 20 seconds which gave Clay extra time to recover.

 Round 5

-In the fifth round, Ali adopted aggressive tactics himself, throwing a flurry of quick punches at Cooper which resulted in photographers near the ring splashed with Cooper's blood.
-Two minutes and fifteen seconds into the fifth round, the fight was stopped and Ali declared the winner, as he predicted.
+In the fifth round, Clay adopted aggressive tactics himself, throwing a flurry of quick punches at Cooper which resulted in photographers near the ring splashed with Cooper's blood.
+Two minutes and fifteen seconds into the fifth round, the fight was stopped and Clay declared the winner, as he predicted.